pakkurutheen/fertlizer-prediction/README.md

-# fertlizer-prediction# Fertilizer_Recommendation_System
+# Fertlizer Prediction System

-This project is a Fertilizer Recommendation System that assists farmers in selecting the appropriate fertilizers for their crops.
+This project is a Fertilizer prediction System that assists farmers in selecting the appropriate fertilizers for their crops.
 It takes into account various environmental and soil factors to make precise fertilizer recommendations, ultimately improving crop yield and reducing the cost of unnecessary fertilizer use

 # Fertilizer Recommendation:
 Fertilizer recommendation is the process of suggesting the most suitable types and quantities of fertilizers based on factors such as soil composition, temperature, humidity, moisture, and crop type.
 This project aims to automate this process for the benefit of farmers.